 -rw-r--r-- 1 jan jan 993124 Mar 7 22:52 postgresql-server-dev-12_12.10-1.pgdg110+1_amd64.deb

-These needed packages can be installed by calling dpkg -i <filenames> or all produced Debian packages can be installed by executing:
+These packages can be installed by calling dpkg -i <filenames> or all produced Debian packages can be installed by executing:

 dpkg -i *.deb